-- ensure that any equipment is safe for use; - not attend a session if they are unwell or have a contagious illness.
-Tutors should advise the student, parent/caregiver, or school (as appropriate) in advance if they cannot attend a session; - if a student becomes unwell or is injured, assess the situation and contact the student's parent, medical services or classroom teacher as appropriate. - familiarise themselves with emergency procedures for evacuation.

-Tutors must keep appropriate records in accordance with their contract to support monitoring, assessment and reporting requirements.
-Tutors must also be aware that staff at Braywood could request to see any documentation relevant to the contract.
+- Ensure that any equipment is safe for use; - Not attend a session if they are unwell or have a contagious illness.
+Tutors should advise the student, parent/caregiver, or school (as appropriate) in advance if they cannot attend a session; - (if a student becomes unwell or is injured): Assess the situation and contact the student's parent, medical services or classroom teacher as appropriate. - Familiarise themselves with emergency procedures for evacuation. - keep appropriate records in accordance with their contract to support monitoring, assessment and reporting requirements. - avoid situations in which their personal or financial interests might reasonably be thought to conflict with their duties.